-With differential settlement, the foundation is moving in two different directions, causing both vertical and horizontal tension.
+With a differential settlement, the foundation moves in two different directions, causing both vertical and horizontal tension.
 This creates diagonal foundation cracks.
-Diagonal cracks can sometimes be hairline cracks, or widen at one end and become smaller at the other.
-Diagonal cracks often occur in some homes that are built on a hill, or homes with rapidly changing soil conditions due to excessive rain or drought.
+Diagonal cracks are sometimes hairline cracks.
+Diagonal cracks often occur in homes built on a hill, or homes with rapidly changing soil conditions due to excessive rain or drought.

-You can repair diagonal cracks the same way that you would repair vertical ones, but it takes more material to prevent future movement from occurring.
-Also, with diagonal foundation cracks, it is important to determine where the exact settlement is located so that measures can be taken to prevent settlement there in the future.
+You repair diagonal cracks the same way that you repair vertical ones.
+However, it takes more material to prevent future movement.
+Also, it is important to determine where the exact settlement is located with diagonal foundation cracks so that measures can be taken to prevent settlement there in the future.

-There are several different types of horizontal foundation cracks, but unfortunately, they all indicate dangerous structural problems.
+There are several different types of horizontal foundation cracks.
+They all indicate dangerous structural problems.

-When the force of the ground is too much for a basement wall to bear, it will bow inward and develop a mid-height horizontal crack.
-If you have a concrete or block basement foundation, your home might be prone to this issue.
+When the force of the ground is too much for a basement wall to bear, it bows inward and develops a mid-height horizontal crack.
+If you have a concrete or block basement foundation, your home is probably prone to this issue.

 If you have small horizontal cracks on a straight wall that is not bowing yet, it is important to closely monitor those cracks to see if the damage worsens.
 Be sure to call a foundation repair specialist to inspect your horizontal foundation cracks and implement the proper repairs.

-Stair step cracks are essentially diagonal cracks that occur in concrete block and brick foundations.
-The crack will start along a joint or near the end of the wall and climb up or down the bricks or blocks.
-Like diagonal cracks, stair step cracks are caused by differential settlement and should be looked at by a professional.
+Stair-step cracks are diagonal cracks that occur in concrete block and brick foundations.
+The crack starts along a joint or near the end of the wall and climbs up or down.
+Like diagonal cracks, differential settlement causes stair-step cracks.

-If you are concerned about your foundation cracks, call Atlas Master Companies today.
-We can come inspect your property and evaluate the needs of your foundation.
-Our experts have had years of experience dealing with foundation cracks, and will know the exact repairs that need to be done.
+Call Atlas Master Companies today.
+We come inspect your property and evaluate your foundation.
+Our experts have years of experience dealing with foundation cracks and know the exact repairs that need done.

-We value honesty and integrity in all that we do, and will give you only the repairs that you need for the right price.
-Give us a call today to get started.
+We value honesty and integrity in all that we do.
+We give you only the repairs you need for the right price.
+Call today to start.